SethRobinson/aitools_client/README.md

 To use this, you'll need to connect to something that can generate images, and hopefully an LLM too.
 A single OpenAI key is enough to do a lot, you can also connect A1111 and ComfyUI servers, Text Genersion WebUI and TabbyAPI servers for LLMs.

-Note:  Instead of A1111, you can use Seth's modified version that has a few special features:
+Note:  Instead of A1111, you can use [Seth's modified version](https://github.com/SethRobinson/aitools_server) that has a few special features for use with this (like background removal which is used in the Paintball game test).
-## [Seth's AI Tools Server](https://github.com/SethRobinson/aitools_server) (Same as below but with a few extra features, including background removal) ##

 # Features #